temporalio/temporal-learning/docs/tutorials/infrastructure/configuring-sqlite-binary/index.md

 If you need a deployment that fits in between these options -- for example, if you need to scale for multiple users, with fine-grained control over your deployment parameters, but without the overhead of Kubernetes -- you can deploy a Temporal Service using the official server binaries.

 In this tutorial, you'll configure and deploy the two binaries needed for a complete Temporal Service (the core server and the UI server).
-You'll create `systemd` unit files to gracefully run and restart the Temporal Service automatically upon server startup, and you'll deploy an Nginx reverse proxy to handle web traffic ingress.
+You'll create `systemd` unit files to gracefully run and restart the Temporal Service automatically upon server startup, and you'll review additional configuration parameters for your Temporal Service.
 This will give you everything you need to run a production Temporal Service, and evaluate how to scale further or [migrate to Temporal Cloud](https://temporal.io/cloud).
 Let's get started.

 ## Prerequisites

-- A Linux server with SSH access and the Nginx web server installed.
+- A Linux server with SSH access.
 This can be a new Ubuntu server instance with no additional configuration performed.
-However, you will need a version of Nginx built with HTTP/2 support (at least version 1.25.1), which may not be available by default in some environments.
-On Ubuntu, you can use [this PPA](https://launchpad.net/~ondrej/+archive/ubuntu/nginx) to install a compatible Nginx.
-- To enable HTTPS in the browser, you will need SSL certificates and your own domain name pointing to the server.
-You can create a standalone certificate using [these instructions](https://www.digitalocean.com/community/tutorials/how-to-use-certbot-standalone-mode-to-retrieve-let-s-encrypt-ssl-certificates-on-ubuntu-20-04)

 ## Obtaining the Temporal Binaries